 In a country such as Pakistan, where only 21.92% of women are in the labor force and the country ranks 151th on the Global Gender Gap report, the story differs significantly.
 Women are often left with no choice other than staying in a marriage where they are more vulnerable to abuse, neglect and often no say or choice in their life decisions.
 If we dismantled societal attitudes and structural inequality in these lower ranking countries, women may begin to gain more political empowerment.
 Political empowerment can lead to more women in decision making allowing an environment and society in which a woman feels she can leave the marriage and be able to have her fair share in matrimonial property.

 Human Rights Watch recently led a webinar on matrimonial property in Kenya.
 Some of the issues that were raised include the dilemma of how we weigh and measure the amount of domestic work.
 There is no formula or legislation for judges to follow and therefore it is completely up to their discretion to decide what the woman will receive.
 This is hugely unfair and often leaves the woman with nothing to her name and can lead to further marginalisation in the community.
+If not measured, unpaid and domestic work would continue to be a significant deterrent for women’s wellbeing and progress.

 ‘Women in rural Kenya work on average about 52 hours a week, men work only 42’.(UNDP, 1995.
 Human Development Report, Valuing women’s work: p.
 92)